alextanhongpin/clean-architecture-learn/domain-layer/avoid-getter-arguments.md

 }
 ```

 We now split the authorization logic into another separate layer.
-If there is only one permission checking, we can also just use pure function:
+Since the method has no other dependencies, we can just use pure function:

 ```go
 func CanUserRoleSubscribeToSubscription(subscription *Subscription, userRole UserRole) bool {